KungumapriyaaMKP/InfosysSpringboard/README.md

 now what we should do.

 kungumapriyaa : guys i couldnt join for the past two days as i had sessions in my college in the evening , if i had a notification i would have definitely heped you guys , so to avoid confusion in the later days , kindly message me in linkedin :https://www.linkedin.com/in/kungumapriyaa-m-197027328/

+Aswini: Guys everyone done great job, As today is the last day of our internship ???